clarissaache/opioid-control-regulation-analysis/README.md

 ## Summary

 With the opioid crisis being an important health, economic and societal burden for the US, this project analyzes the effectiveness of a series of policies that intended to control the opioid crisis between 2005 and 2015.
-This project analyzes: \n
+This project analyzes: <br>
 (1) opioid availability for prescriptions, and
 (2) mortality rates
 in 3 states: Texas, Washington, and Florida, which had policy interventions designed to limit the over-prescription of opioids between 2005 and 2015.